TitilayoMG/Formula-1-Car-Race-Analysis/README.md

 ![](close-up-fuel-level-gauge-vehicle.jpg)

 ## Introduction
 This project reveals important metrics in car race competition from 1950 – 2021.
-The dataset contains information about drivers, car constructors, Nationality, event name, date, driver’s points, position and so on.
-This dashboard was analyzed and built on Microsoft Excel.
-This project shows my ability on how to use interactive features effectively.
+The dataset contains information about drivers, car constructors, drivers nationality, event name, date, driver’s points, position and so on.
+This dashboard was analyzed and built on Microsoft Excel and shows my ability on how to use interactive features effectively.

 ## Problem Statement
 The analysis must generate answers to the following questions: